MeshVPR: Citywide Visual Place Recognition Using 3D Meshes: Mesh-based Visual Place Recognition Pipeline

-After having downloaded the citywide 3D mesh and the corresponding training dataset, it is then possible to create a set of synthetic images $\mathcal{X}_{align}^{synt}$ from the mesh $\mathcal{M}_{align}$, such that they precisely mirror the images from $\mathcal{X}_{align}^{real}$ (see \cref{fig:real_vs_syn}).
 This requires to have the latitude, longitude and heading (yaw) of each real image in $\mathcal{X}_{align}^{real}$, as they are needed to create views of the mesh from the corresponding viewpoints.
 Altitude, pitch and roll are also required to accurately replicate the images, but these can be inferred from the physics information of the 3D mesh.
-To accomplish that, we cast a line trace from the real image location towards the ground and see where it intersects with the model.
+To accomplish that, we cast a ray from the real image location towards the ground and see where it intersects with the model.
 This intersection point serves as a reliable estimate of the ground level.
 The views are then generated at a height of 2.5m, \ie, roughly the height of a typical car-mounted camera used to collect VPR datasets \cite{Milford_2008_st_lucia, Maddern_2017_robotCar}.
 Additionally, the normal vector at the intersection is used to estimate pitch and roll.

-Given a 6~DoF camera pose, its synthetic counterpart can be generated from the mesh using any real-time rendering engine: in our case, we rely on Unreal Engine and Cesium.
+Synthetic counterpart for real images can be generated from the mesh using any rendering engine: in our case, we rely on Unreal Engine and Cesium.